souriya777/spotify-mobile-svelte/README.md

 - perf(lazy-load): view in order to optimize processing ?
 - perf: manage `429` cases => when someone has a lot of playlists, or have a lots of songs in playlists
 - perf(realtime) : sync when ?
-  -- when play track in a playlist, I have to sync to have animated-equalizer appears... ($playerStateTrackUri === uri)
+  -- sync after play track on ListItem ?
 - perf(service-worker): strategy `what`, `when`
 - perf(cache): find a strategy
   -- how knowing which track are contained in liked playlist ?